1 Nez Perce Tribe, Department of Fisheries Resources Management, P.O. Box 365, Lapwai, Idaho, 83540, USA

 3.1.1 Observations

-Table 3.1: Summary of abundance time-series used in modeling Snake River spring/summer Chinook Salmon populations (n = 48).
-Time-series length and data sources varied by population, with observations spanning from 1980 to 2024.
+Table 3.1: Summary of abundance time-series used in modeling Snake River spring/summer Chinook Salmon populations (n = 52).
+Time-series length and data sources varied by population, with observations spanning across 15 return years; beginning in 2011 and ending in 2025.
 Abundance estimates were primarily based on spawning ground surveys and weir counts, with PIT-tag detections included for select populations.
 The 10th, 50th (median), and 90th percentiles of observed abundance values are provided to summarize distributional characteristics across years.

 MPG Population Method Years # Years 10% 50% 90%